jz-k/Docker/1_Intro/3_Installing_Docker.md

 		- new machines can also be created with this command

 ### Docker for Mac
-- Docker Toolbox for legacy OS
+- Docker Toolbox available for legacy OS
 - Docker can also run in a Linux VM
 - Docker can also also run in a Windows VM
 	* Only works with VMWare Fusion